MarekOnd/Lasers/README.md

 # Lasers
-- reflection and refraction program made in Unity (version 2020.1.2f1)
+- program for geometrical optics made in Unity (version 2020.1.2f1)
+- integrated reflection and refraction (total internal refraction does not work properly)